Computer Station Nation

 Should I use wireless in ranked matches?

 Yes, if you have a quality 2.4GHz wireless mouse.
 LIGHTSPEED and HyperSpeed mice are tournament-proven.
-The connection will not be your limiting factor.
-Make sure you charge before long sessions and keep the USB receiver close to the mouse.
-There is no reason to avoid wireless in ranked play with these mice.
+The connection won’t be your limiting factor.
+Charge before long sessions, keep the receiver close, and don’t look back.
+There’s no reason to avoid wireless in ranked play.

 What about cheap wireless mice for competitive play?

-Generic wireless gaming mice under $30 typically use lower-quality wireless chips with higher latency (5-15ms) and less reliable connections.
-These are not suitable for competitive play where consistency matters.
-The minimum for competitive-grade wireless is the Razer Viper V3 HyperSpeed at $50, which uses the same HyperSpeed protocol as Razer flagship mice.
-Below that price, wired is the safer choice for competitive gaming.
+Generic wireless mice under $30 usually use lower-quality wireless chips with 5–15ms latency and spotty connections.
+Not suitable for competitive play.
+The minimum for competitive-grade wireless is the Razer Viper V3 HyperSpeed at $50.
+Below that price, go wired.

 Dustin Montgomery